 - Hence, you will get all the possible combinations with corresponding chosen numbers.

-Sometimes you may don’t have the numbers directly that you need to input as the argument, rather you have clue and you need to find out the numbers first.
+Sometimes, you may not have the numbers directly that you need to input as the argument; rather, you have a clue, and you need to find out the numbers first.

-In that case, using the COUNTA function can be a fruitful way for serving your purpose.
+In that case, using the COUNTA function can be a fruitful way to serve your purpose.
 The COUNTA function counts the total number of non-empty cells in a given range.
 So, using the COUNTA function nested in the COMBIN function will act as an argument for the COMBIN function.

-Here, the COUNTA function counts the total number of cells with the range (C5:C9).
+Here, the COUNTA function counts the total number of cells within the range (C5:C9).
 So, it counts the total number of players in that range.
-We want to create teams with 2 players and so, we used the second argument 2.
+We want to create teams with 2 players and so we used the second argument 2.

 - Next, press ENTER and you will get your desired output.

 4. Using the COMBIN Function in VBA Code

 You can also use the COMBIN function in a VBA code to find the same output for the concerned dataset.